edinburghhacklab/hacklab-training/syllabuses/Workshop/Table Saw/syllabus.md

 * In this, mitre angles from –60° to +60° as well as bevel angles from –2° to 47° are possible.
 * When using appropriate saw blades, sawing aluminium profiles and plastic is also possible.
 * Maximum Workpiece Dimensions:
   - 79mm at 0° bevel angle
   - 56mm at 45° bevel angle

 ### Post Cutting

-* Once you have finished your cut, turn off the tablesaw, log out of the access control, and clean up the table saw and the surounding area.
+* Once you have finished your cut, turn off the table saw, log out of the access control, and clean up the table saw and the surrounding area.
 * Place the angle guide back in its place.
 * Place the push-sticks back in their place.
 * Fully lower the blade